rsingh0616/Data-Science-4-All---Cohort-1/README.md

+# Data Science 4 All - Cohort 1

+## About
+DS4A is an exclusive and exceptional career advancement program uniquely crafted for experienced data professionals seeking to fast-track their careers.
+A career accelerator, the program specifically focuses on honing your skills and industry readiness.

+Designed for working professionals with 2-3 years of data experience, DS4A places a strong emphasis on fostering DEI.
+Accepted Fellows receive 100% FREE access to a four-week program featuring top-tier professional development training that includes resume improvement, personal branding, data storytelling for interview success, mentorship by industry experts, and entry into a vibrant, diverse data professional community.

-# Impact of Ad Spending on U.S Presidential Election Outcomes
+## Impact of Ad Spending on U.S Presidential Election Outcomes

 Advertising spending for candidates running for federal office has reached unprecedented amounts, totaling at least $2.5 billion on TV ads so far (PBS, 2020).
 New political election spending projections for 2020 will now hit $10.8 billion, according to an estimate from the Center for Responsive Politics—50% higher than the 2016 presidential election period (MediaPost, 2020).
 Advertising spending does not inherently indicate who will win any election.
 For instance, although Hillary Clinton spent $1,184.1M for the 2016 presidential election, she did not win more electoral votes than Donald Trump although he only spent $616.5M (Bloomberg, 2016).